 If you think shade in your garden means your flowers and plants are doomed then think again.
 In fact many flowers thrive in lower light.

-There are lots of options when it comes to flowers that not only survive but thrive under shade.
-So if you’ve struggled with the darker area of your yard or garden then these 15 beautiful flowers will help you to add some light and beauty to the shadiest areas.
+There are lots of options when it comes to flowers that will do more than simply survive but thrive under shade.
+So if you’ve struggled to grow anything in the darker area of your yard or garden then we’ve got you covered.
+These 15 beautiful flowers will help you to add some light and beauty to the shadiest spaces.

 1. Astilbe

 Growing Conditions: Prefers moist, rich, well drained soil.
-They thrive in organic material-heavy environments.
+They thrive in environments that has organic material.

 Watering Needs: Keep the soil consistently moist.
-During hot, dry spells, increase watering frequency.
+During hot, dry spells increase how often you water them.

 Location Tips: Best in light to moderate shade.
-If the area is too dark, flower production may decrease.
+If the area is too dark then they may give you fewer flowers.

 2. Bleeding Heart

-The Bleeding Heart plant is know for its iconic heart-shaped flowers and works well in the shade of any garden.
-It’s available mostly in pink and white and prefers cool, sheltered spots under trees or beside north facing walls.
-In spring their branches laden with delicate hearts are simply breathtaking.
+The Bleeding Heart plant works well in the shade of any garden.
+It has heart shaped plants (as the name suggest) that come in pink and white.
+Bleeding hearts like cool, sheltered spots in places like under trees or next to north facing walls.

-Growing Conditions: Loves cool, moist, well-drained soil enriched with organic matter.
+Growing Conditions: Loves cool, moist, well drained soil that has organic matter added to it.

 Watering Needs: Regular watering is essential, especially in dry conditions to keep the soil moist.

-Location Tips: Ideal under tree canopies or along north-facing walls where conditions remain cool and shaded.
+Location Tips: Ideal under tree canopies or along north facing walls.
+These spots stay cool and shaded.

-Watering Needs: Water deeply, allowing the soil to dry slightly between watering sessions.
+Watering Needs: Water deeply and let the soil dry slightly between watering sessions.

 Location Tips: Thrives in full to partial shade.
-Variegated varieties may require more light to enhance leaf coloring.
+Variegated varieties may need more light to get the colors of the leaves to really pop.

 4. Hellebore

-Often called the Christmas or Lenten rose, Hellebores are one of the few plants that bloom beautifully in the colder months.
-With a wide range of hues from deep purples and pinks to creams and even speckled patterns – they’re a sight to behold in the otherwise dormant winter garden.
+Often called the Christmas or Lenten rose, Hellebores are one of the few plants that bloom in the colder months.
+They come in a wide range of different colors with some even having speckled patterns.
+If your garden is usually dormant in the winter then Hellebores will add a wonderful amount of colour.

-Location Tips: Shaded areas, especially under large trees or shrubs, are ideal to protect from harsh winter winds.
+Location Tips: Shaded areas, especially under large trees or shrubs, are the perfect spot as they protect them from harsh winter winds.

 5. Hydrangea